 In the foothills of the seaside village of Apollo Bay sits Marriners Lookout; a panoramic viewing point offering an almost birds eye-view of the Great Ocean Road and its coastline.

 Just a short drive out of town and then a short walk to the lookout, don’t miss this gem.
-Find directions and more information here.

 Lower Kalimna Falls is not the biggest waterfall on the Great Ocean Road but is certainly one of the most unique.
 A large alcove sits underneath a rock ledge where the water trickles, so you can enter the cave and actually watch the falls from behind.

 To see this place, you’ll need to take an easy three-kilometre walk through the Otways bush.
-More detailed information on the walk and exact location can be found here

 The gorgeous fishing village of Port Fairy is a good excuse to head further down the Great Ocean Road.
 Giffiths Island is connected to the mainland via a causeway and It makes for an incredible walk.